 - 1-quart saucepan

-- fine mesh strainer (optional)
+- food mill immersion blender, or fine mesh strainer (optional)

 Ingredients